 This is a disgrace.

 The truth of the matter is, the vast majority of people don't eat enough of the right kinds of fat- the ones that our bodies need, and the ones that actually have a multitude of health benefits.
-These are the mono and poly-unsaturated fats, all of which we will list in an ‘Essential Foods’ post.
-Our favorites are nuts and avocados!
+These are the mono and poly-unsaturated fats.

 Healthy fats are an excellent way to help maintain energy levels and satiation throughout the day.

-In addition, fats have twice the calories as carbohydrates and proteins, which can help offset any large decrease in caloric intake that comes from eating less carbs.
+In addition, fats have twice the calories as carbohydrates and proteins, which can help offset any large decrease in caloric intake that comes from eating fewer carbs.